Why is “pick one goal setting framework” the wrong question?

 The through-line we use is the Goal Cascade, and every borrowed part is placed at a specific architectural level.

 The Summit Goal goes at level 3, written with BHAG-style horizon discipline.
-The Annual Goal goes at level 4, written with SMART-style measurability and an Outcome Map borrowed from OKR.
+The Annual Goal goes at level 4, written with SMART-style measurability, with an Outcome Map borrowed from OKR.
 The Friction Map sits at the same level, paired with the Outcome Map, borrowed from WOOP.
 The Focus Quarter goes at level 5, borrowed from OKR’s quarterly cadence.
 The Weekly and Daily Check-ins sit at level 6, with the Two-day rule as the recovery clause.

 The Cascade is what makes the synthesis principled.
 Without it, “borrow whatever you like” produces a mess.
 With it, each part has a position and a job.